Angatar/python_in_bottle/README.md

 For example, if you need to run a web app you could use it this way:

-`docker run -itd --rm -p 80:80 -v $(pwd)/myapp:/usr/src/myapp -w /usr/src/myapp d3fk/python_in_bottle:latest python your-python-script.py`
+`docker run -itd -p 80:80 -v $(pwd)/myapp:/usr/src/myapp -w /usr/src/myapp d3fk/python_in_bottle:latest python your-python-script.py`

 Then go to your browser at http://localhost  to see your web app running